Carries positioning to a specific audience through a channel, one positioning produces many messages.

-Messaging is the set of words that carries a product's positioningPositioningGo-To-MarketProduct positioning statementView reference → to a specific audience through a specific channel.
-A headline, a body, a call to action, in a chosen tone.
-One positioning produces many messages, because the landing page, the cold email, the launch tweet, and the in-product nudge each meet a different reader at a different moment.
-The craft is keeping all of them true to one underlying claim while letting each one fit its surface.
+Messaging is the set of words that carries a product's positioningPositioningGo-To-MarketProduct positioning statementView reference → to a specific audience through a specific channel: a headline, a body, a call to action, in a chosen tone.
+One positioning produces many messages, because the landing page, the cold email, the launch tweet, and the in-product nudge each meet a different reader at a different moment, each tracing back to the same underlying claim.

 Messaging as a discipline grows out of mid-twentieth-century advertising craft.
 David Ogilvy's *Confessions of an Advertising Man* (1963) codified the idea that the headline does most of the work and that copy should sell a specific benefit to a specific reader, backed by evidenceEvidenceValidationData supporting or refuting a hypothesisView reference →.
 The "message" was the promise, distinct from the medium that carried it.